 - A. The regular assignment of each teacher shall coincide with his/her certification/licensure. - B. The Board shall continue to strive to maintain a minimum class size, suitable to the subject area, with special consideration for children, teachers, class space, and funding available.
 The Board of Education will strive for class sizes of a maximum of twenty-five (25).
-However, if by the first week of school the Average Daily Membership (ADM) in kindergarten exceeds 25, the administration will consider: (1) adding another section of kindergarten or (2) assigning ESP (aide) time.
-This will be announced no later than the second full week of classes.

-- C. Maximum classroom teacher staffing will not exceed the ratio of teachers to students of forty (40) teachers per 1,000 students.
-For counting teachers in this calculation, only regular, non-categorical (NOTE: "Categorical" is defined as Special Education, non-Federal, teachers shall be counted. - D. Consistent with state and federal requirements, assignment of IEP students and Reading Improvement Plan (RIMP) students with teachers or into clusters will be made by the Superintendent in cooperation with special education and classroom teachers and the building principal or designee.
+However, if by the first week of school the Average Daily Membership (ADM) in kindergarten exceeds twenty-two (22), or if the ADM in grades one through five (1-5) exceeds twenty-five (25), the administration will consider: (1) adding another section of kindergarten/other grade level class in grades one through five (1-5), (2) assigning ESP (aide) time or 3) adding instructional support.
+This will be announced no later than the second full week of classes. - C. Maximum classroom teacher staffing will not exceed the ratio of teachers to students of forty (40) teachers per 1,000 students.
+For counting teachers in this calculation, only regular, non-categorical teachers shall be counted.
+(NOTE: "Categorical" is defined as special education, non-federal.) - D. Consistent with state and federal requirements, assignment of IEP students and Reading Improvement Plan (RIMP) students with teachers or into clusters will be made by the Superintendent in cooperation with special education and classroom teachers and the building principal or designee.
 Such clustering shall not result in more than 1/3 of the class being on an IEP in grades K-5.
 In grades 6-12, such clustering shall not result in more than 2/5 of the class being on an IEP.
 Such classes, with more than 1/3 and up to 2/5 of students on IEPs, shall have an intervention specialist assigned, and the regular teacher and the intervention specialist shall both receive annual professional development from the District on co-teaching.
-Students identified as eligible for Special Education Services midyear shall not count toward the 1/3 or 2/5 total.
+Students identified as eligible for Special Education Services mid-

+- year shall not count toward the 1/3 or 2/5 total.
 Clusters of IEP students and students on a RIMP will be rotated among classroom teachers on a yearly basis unless a teacher specifically requests to have such a cluster in consecutive years. - F. Class sizes/instructional periods shall be equalized throughout each grade level/subject area to the extent practicable.
 New students (excluding students with IEPs) shall be assigned to the smallest class/section available based on student needs.
 Any inequity created due to scheduling of special area classes (art, music, and physical education) shall be excluded.
 When class sizes are equal throughout a grade level, new students will be assigned to teachers through an equitable rotation among all teachers in that grade level.